This is page 2 of our trip report. From here, you may go to Page 1

 |

-In the afternoon, we visited the Hermitage, also known as the Winter Palace.
+In the afternoon, we visited the Hermitage [76], also known as the Winter Palace.
 The building itself is spectacular, and the interior is extremely well maintained [77].
-The collection itself is overwhelming, and it isn't possible to see more than a fraction of the artwork on display in a few hours, especially since one is frequently drawn to the windows to admire the view, for example of Palace Square [78], Saint Petersburg's main square.
+The collection itself is overwhelming, and it isn't possible to see more than a fraction of the artwork on display in the countless exhibit rooms [78], especially since one is frequently drawn to the windows to admire the view, for example of Palace Square [79], Saint Petersburg's main square.
 The curved building is the General Staff of the former Imperial Army; through the huge central arch, one can reach Nevsky Prospekt [55].The trucks on the right are there to remove equipment used during a Rolling Stones concert that had taken place right there the night before.
-By the end of the afternoon and countless exhibit rooms [79], we were tired enough not to mind heading back to our ship.
+By the end of the afternoon, we were tired enough not to mind heading back to our ship.

 Inside the Hermitage |